robbiejdunne/robbiejdunne.github.io/_pages/bookshelf.md

 header:
   image: "/images/landscape6.jpg"
 ---

-My thoughts on some of the books I have read or am currently reading.
+Some of the books I've read and enjoyed broken down into different categories.